Advertiser disclosure

 Prompt #2

 “Use this space to write about one of the challenges facing humanity today.
 Why does it matter to you?
-What experiences or insights have you had that speak to the urgency of this issue.”
+What experiences or insights have you had that speak to the urgency of this issue.
+As a proud Changemaker Campus, as designated by Ashoka U, the USD experience emphasizes changemaking through social justice efforts, civic engagement, social innovation, creativity and a global perspective.”

 This is a very deep question that will take some time to answer fully.
 As you can imagine, there are so many different topics that you could choose to write about here.
-The best thing that you can do here is pick something that you are passionate about, or something that you want to change in the world.
-Then, use a stream of consciousness writing style and rant.
+The best thing that you can do here is free write about something that you are passionate about or something that you want to change in the world.
 After you are done with that, go back and edit your work into more cohesive thoughts.
-Obviously, you’ll want to make sure that you are clear and concise, but doing it this way, you will be able to write what you are passionate about without even thinking about it.
-The person reading your response will be able to see that shine through in your writing.
+Be sure to link back to the Changemaker website to show that you did your research!

 Questions to consider: